mephistolist/ksocket/README.md

 - Open an issue in the repository for any help or bugs.
 Make sure to mention Kernel version.

 ### Stream-lining
 If you wish to not have to load the ksocket module, or link its symbols in Makefiles you can statically link ksocket when building a kernel from source.
-Considering we have kernel 6.16, and this ksocket project in /home/user/ksocket, we can do something like the following:
+Considering we have kernel 6.16 inside /usr/src and this ksocket project in /home/user/ksocket, we can do something like the following:

 ```
 # export VERSION=6.16